 The waiting game

-Breathing exercises are an effective calming technique so focus as you inhale and exhale – this will have a soothing effect and stop your heart from racing.
+Breathing exercises are an effective calming technique, so focus as you inhale and exhale.
+This will have a soothing effect and stop your heart from racing.
 Laughing is also a great remedy for nerves and helps to boost your mood, so why not watch or read something that really makes you giggle?
-Remember that this is the worst bit – most people find their nerves ease once they’re on the road.
+Remember that this is the worst bit, and most people find their nerves ease once they’re on the road.

 In the car

 Open the window to let in some fresh air if you’re feeling hot and flustered – this can also help to keep you alert.
-Watch your speed too – when people sometimes speed up when they’re nervous, so just imagine you’re on a normal lesson, breathe and focus.
+Watch your speed, too.
+People sometimes speed up when they’re nervous, so just imagine you’re on a normal lesson, breathe, and focus.

 How to prepare for the ‘Show me, Tell me’ section of the driving test